 Secondly, the movie starts off right away with Sam Loomis sleeping with Marion Crane.
 In the book, we start off with Norman Bates (more on him later) arguing with his mother.
 The movie doesn’t dive into Sam and Marion’s history on how they met.
 In the novel, they met on a cruise and only got together twice.
 He has written her notes often, which you see in the movie.
-The film doesn’t really stress the point that Marion and Sam’s relationship is fairly new and they have possibly become engaged way too early.
+The film doesn’t stress the point that Marion and Sam’s relationship is relatively new and they have possibly become engaged way too early.
 Again, these are small differences that don’t hurt the overall plot.

-The reason for Marion stealing the money to help Sam out of debt is the same, however, Sam mentions an ex-wife that was never present in the novel.
+The reason for Marion stealing the money to help Sam out of debt is the same.
+However, Sam mentions an ex-wife that was never present in the novel.

-After Marion steals the money, she sees her boss on the street.
+After Marion takes the money, she sees her boss on the street.
 This entire scene does not happen in the book, but I feel like its inclusion was brilliant.
 It strengthens Marion’s fear of being caught.
 Another scene that is also new in the movie is Marion sleeping on the side of the road and being woken up by a cop, who then follows her to the used car lot.
 In the book, Mary trades cars twice and pretty much doesn’t stop until she reaches Bates Motel.
 The inclusion of the cop is another wonderful idea from screenwriter Joseph Stefano that helps elevate the tension and fear that Marion is feeling after stealing the $40,000.

 By the 27-minute mark of the film, we finally get to Marion meeting Norman Bates.
-In the book, Norman is an overweight, balding man who has fear of a women.
-He is shy but is always on edge and when he is alone, he becomes very vulgar and calls Mary a bitch often.
+In the book, Norman is overweight, balding man who has a fear of women.
+He is shy but is always on edge, and when he is alone, he becomes very vulgar and calls Mary a bitch often.
 Either portrayal of Norman works, but I find that Anthony Perkins’ shy and handsome portrayal is the clear winner.
 It is easier to clue in that the Norman in the book was the one more capable of the killing, but not so much the Norman in the movie, which works in favour of the surprise twist ending.

 The wonderful scene of Marion sitting down and talking with Norman Bates in the back room of his office is also different in the novel.
-The scene actually takes place in the house.
+The scene takes place in the house.
 Mary does hear the mother talking about her, but she still goes up to the house to have a sandwich and a drink.
-The infamous line of “a boy’s mother is his best friend” is actually something that Joseph Stefano thought up, as it isn’t spoken in the book.
+The infamous line of “a boy’s mother is his best friend” is something that Joseph Stefano thought up, as it isn’t spoken in the book.
 Another difference is that Norman says we all go a little crazy sometimes in the novel, instead of the “mad” line in the movie.
 Again, just slight differences.

 For the next little while, the book and the movie, don’t differ too much.
 Marion’s sister Lila shows up to confront Sam at the hardware store, along with Private Investigator Arbogast.
 Arbogast goes off by himself to investigate the Motel and ends up being murdered by “mother”, but not before calling and talking with Sam and Lila about Mary/Marion being at the motel.
 He tells them that he is going to talk to the mother to find out what she knows.
 Sam does go to the motel and finds nothing.
 They do talk to the Sheriff the next day at church (in the book, the Sheriff was initially busy due to a big accident that happened).
 The Sheriff heads over to the motel and talks with Norman and Norman says that Mary/Marion left and Arbogast followed in her tracks.
 As for the mother being dead, that reveal happens pretty much the same way.
 However, this is where things take a bit of a turn.